Brazil travel advice

 Fraud

-Credit card and ATM fraud occur frequently.
-Criminals have used proximity card readers to charge the credit cards of unsuspecting persons.
+Credit and debit card as well as ATM fraud occurs frequently.
+Criminals have used proximity card readers to charge the cards of unsuspecting persons.
+Vendors have also pretended card readers weren’t working or didn’t have signal to charge the client multiple times.

 When using your debit or credit card: